 Group C: Brazil, Morocco, Haiti, Scotland

-Winner: Brazil Runner-up: Morocco Third (advances): Scotland Out: Haiti
+Third (advances): Scotland

 The call: Brazil top the group.
 Morocco qualify comfortably.
 The best group-stage match of the tournament is Brazil vs Morocco on June 13 at MetLife.